24 Woodworking Hand Tools For Beginners

 Retractable Measuring Tape

-Chisel- Set of Chisels
+Chisel – Set of Chisels

 Level – The Level

-Every professional carpenter needs a level.
-They are simple instruments used to determine whether a surface is a level or plumb (vertical).
-Amazingly, levels are one of the most critical instruments for carpenter masons and other blue-collar workers.
+Every professional carpenter requires a level.
+This simple instrument helps carpenters determine whether a surface is level or plumb (vertical).
+Levels rank among the most critical instruments for carpenters, masons, and other blue-collar workers.

 Screwdriver

-Block plane – Hand plane
+Block Plane – Hand Plane

 Workbench